root-project/root/docbook/minuit2/Minuit2.md

 ### isValid() ###

-In general, if the method bool FunctionMinimum::isValid() returns “true”, the minimizer did find a minimum without running into troubles.
+In general, if the method bool FunctionMinimum::isValid() returns "true", the minimizer did find a minimum without running into troubles.
-However, in some cases it may happen that a minimum cannot be found, then the return value will be “false”.
+However, in some cases it may happen that a minimum cannot be found, then the return value will be "false".
 Reasons for the minimization to fail are

 -   the number of allowed function calls has been exhausted